 Use this Continuing Approval Number on your Shipping Application.
-These forms are also available from Wine Australia.

 Return the completed Shipping Application to Wine Australia for an Export Permit Number (EPN).
 This number must be quoted when applying for an Export Declaration Number (EDN) [also known as a Customs Authority Number (CAN)] to the Australian Customs Service (ACS).
 The EDN is obtained by completing the Export Declaration either electronically or manually.

 The EDN must be on the Export Receival Advice (available from the shipping company) that accompanies the containers or cases to the wharf or delivery depot, otherwise the cargo will not be accepted.